fdemiramon/contracts-deployment/README.md

 ## 3. Runbooks

-**1/ How to deploy an upgrade**
+**1/ How to deploy an upgrade** open an issue
 // Florian todo

-**2/ How to deploy to a new network**
+**2/ How to deploy to a new network** open an issue and choose network without proxyAddress (or with a proxyAddress malformed)
 // Florian todo

 ## 4. Decision Records